The64thGamer/cheeseepedia/content/wiki/spp-friendsmomstvthemes.md

 - The video segment [CGI Animated Graphics](https://en.wikipedia.org/wiki/Odyssey_Productions) was also in {{< wiki-link "SPP Concept Unification Premiere" >}}
   along with other videos from past CEC/SPP showtapes.
-- This show recycles two segments from it's previous showtape {{< wiki-link "SPP April 1990 Show" >}}.
+- This show recycles two segments from the previous showtape {{< wiki-link "SPP Moms / TV Themes / Neighbors" >}}.